Skip to content

 Just east of the Indiana-Illinois border, the Erie Lackawanna Trail attracts nearly 200 visitors a day.
 The almost 18-mile trail connects to, or is in close range of, a half-dozen other trails, including the Pennsy Greenway, which crosses into Illinois.
 Because of the trail’s proximity to Chicago and Gary, the surrounding area is heavily industrialized, but the trail offers respite for those who’ve grown weary of the grey skylines.
 In fact, a section of the trail in Schererville is intentionally kept more naturalized to attract wildlife, and just a mile off the Erie Lackawanna Trail, the Ivan Gatlin Nature Preserve is well-worth a quick side trip see a variety of birds and wildlife.
 Currently, the Erie Lackawanna Trail ends at Sibley Street, but due to demand in the area and its high visitor rate, a connection north is being considered.

-TRAIL OF THE MONTH: Indiana’s Erie Lackawanna Trail (March 2018)
+Related: Indiana’s Erie Lackawanna Trail

 Special acknowledgments: Brian Housh, RTC’s midwest policy manager; Mitch Barloga, active transportation planner, Northwest Indiana Regional Planning Commission